Lebanese Armed Forces: Lebanese Special Forces

-To ensure the effectiveness of such an elite force, many Commandos are sent overseas to nations such as the US, UK and France to receive extra training in specialized areas that the Lebanese Armed Forces are unable to provide, due to a lack of resources.
-While training in Lebanon, each Commando is instructed in the art of urban and guerrilla warfare.
-So rigorous is their domestic training regime that each commando is subjected to a training timetable consisting of 20 hours per day for 3 months, which is divided into different stages.
-Each stage consists of a specialized form of warfare and its associated tactics.
-Such tactics include: sabotage, sniping, extraction and covert operations.
-The Lebanese Special Forces are also well known for killing and eating snakes with their bare hands at graduation ceremonies.

 In 2008, the Lebanese Armed Forces started establishing the Lebanese Special Operations Command in order to group the LAF's elite units.
 These special operations forces will include the Airborne Regiment, the Rangers Regiment, the Navy Commandos Regiment, and the Counter-Sabotage Regiment of the Military Intelligence.
 The initial size of the force will be less than two brigades, around 5,000 troops, but the plan is to enlarge it up to three brigades.

-Colleges and Schools
+Colleges and schools

 The Lebanese Armed Forces has six official military colleges and schools that serve a wide variety of functions from officer training to overseeing national youth conscription programs.
 The recent emphasis on the First Flag Service Center is designed to help overcome the diverse nature of the population.
 The schools and colleges are: